RakeshPrasad21/SentinelAssessment/README.md

-# SentinelAssessment
+# Welcome to Microsoft Sentinel Assessment

-This is solution to evaluate your current Microsoft Sentinel Installation.
+## Introduction
-This solution contains 4 tabs
+This solution is to evaluate your current Microsoft Sentinel Installation and it contains the following:

 |Overview|Schema Details|Retention|Agents Info|
 |---|---|---|---|